 Trump, increasingly anxious because he might miss the opening of Sean Hannity, would then reach out to Solicitor General Noel Francisco, a former Justice Antonin Scalia clerk and University of Chicago Law School graduate.

 “Well, you see Mr. President, I’ve got a problem here,” Francisco might say.
 “Before you brought me into the Solicitor General’s office, (thanks for that, by the way), I worked for Jones Day in D.C. where I was a partner with your White House Counsel, Don McGahn.
 And sir, you know how hard it is to unwind all these partnership things – I have money tied up in the firm.
-And your 2020 campaign paid Jones Day $800,000 in the third quarter alone.
+And your 2020 campaign paid Jones Day more than $800,000 in the fourth quarter of 2017 alone.
 I need to call the department’s ethics director, Cynthia Shaw.
-Can I get back to you in a few days?
-Oh also, do you have anything in writing why there’s good cause to fire him?”
+Can I get back to you in a few days?”

 Now here is where things get even stranger.
 According to a March 31 Executive Order on Justice Department succession, the next three officials in line are the U.S. Attorneys for the Eastern District of Virginia, the Eastern District of North Carolina, and the Northern District of Texas.